Reflection on gratitude: understand its value - Your news and entertainment website

 How are spirituality and faith intertwined with gratitude?

 What is the role of gratitude in different religious and spiritual traditions?
-In religious and spiritual traditions, gratitude is often seen as an essential virtue, encouraging recognition of everything that is granted to us – whether as a gift from a higher power, or as a result of coexistence with others and the world.
+In religious and spiritual traditions, gratitude is often seen as an essential virtue, encouraging recognition of everything that is given to us – whether as a gift from a higher power, or as a result of coexistence with others and the world.
 It is a link that connects man to transcendence, the cosmos and even in interpersonal relationships, where it is a sign of humility and recognition of a greater order that governs life.

 For example, in the biblical reflection on gratitude, we find numerous verses that guide the believer to express gratitude to God in all circumstances – an act that nourishes faith and strengthens the relationship with the divine.
 In practice, being grateful helps to cultivate a more altruistic and benevolent view of the world, something that is fundamental in the scriptures of different faiths.